Autograph collecting

 Autograph collecting is the practice of collecting autographs of famous persons.
-Some of the most popular categories of autograph subjects are presidents, military soldiers, athletes, movie stars, artists, social and religious leaders, scientists, astronauts, and authors.
+Some of the most popular categories of autograph subjects are politicians, military soldiers, athletes, movie stars, artists, social and religious leaders, scientists, astronauts, and authors.

 Some collectors may specialize in specific fields (such as Nobel Prize winners) or general topics (military leaders participating in World War I) or specific documents (e.g., signers of the Charter of the United Nations; signers of the U.S. Constitution; signers of the Israeli Declaration of Independence; signers of the Charter of the European Common Union; signers of the World War II German or Japanese surrender documents).

-The collection of autographs may be in decline with fans preferring selfies instead.
+Collecting autographs may be in decline with fans preferring selfies instead.

 Commercialization

 Some celebrities still enjoy signing autographs for free for fans.
 Many people who stand outside premieres asking for autographs are actually professional autograph traders, who make their living or supplement their income by selling them for full profit, rather than keeping them as a personal souvenir.
 This is one of the main reasons for some celebrities only giving their signatures for a fee.
 Joe DiMaggio was able to earn more money through signing fees than he made in his playing career, though he also gave individual autographs.
 Bill Russell did not sign at all in public, and only sparingly at private sessions.
 Michael Jordan reportedly did not sign for most of his career because of safety concerns about frenzied attempts to get his signature, which is worth thousands of dollars.
 Jordan has frequently signed at more peaceful events, such as golf tournaments.
 Pete Rose was paid to sign 30 baseballs with the inscription "I'm sorry I bet on baseball."
 In the 1980s, actor/comedian Steve Martin carried business cards which he handed out to fans requesting an autograph; the cards read "This certifies that you have had a personal encounter with me and that you found me warm, polite, intelligent and funny."

 Realizing the potential profit in the sale of pop culture autographs, many dealers also would wait for hours for a celebrity to emerge from a location, present several photos for the celebrity to sign and then sell most of them.
 Michael Jackson's experience was typical; he often signed just a handful of autographs as he rushed from his hotel to his vehicle.
 Some collectors take note of which celebrities are the most gracious or the least forthcoming.
 Some dealers would locate a celebrity's home address and write to them repeatedly asking for autographs.
 Some celebrities soon grew tired of the practice and limited their responses.
 Because of the many autographs a celebrity might sign over time, some check requests against a record of past requests.
-Boxer George Foreman, for instance, records the names and addresses of every person requesting an autograph to limit such abuses.
+Boxer George Foreman, for instance, recorded the names and addresses of every person requesting an autograph to limit such abuses.
 Some famous people flatly refused to autograph anything for fans, such as the actors Paul Newman and Greta Garbo, and the aviator Charles A. Lindbergh.